nicsuzor/wikijuris/cyberlaw/privacy.markdown

 ==== Data Retention ====

-Law passed in 2015 to implement data retention scheme: //Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015// (Cth).
+Law passed in 2015 to implement data retention scheme: _Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015_ (Cth).

 Telecommunications companies must retain and secure for 2 years a set of information:
   * source and destination of a communication